Ottoman (furniture)

 An ottoman is a piece of furniture.
 Generally, ottomans have neither backs nor arms.
 They may be an upholstered low couch or a smaller cushioned seat used as a table, stool or footstool.
-The seat may have hinges and a lid for the inside hollow, which can be used for storing linen, magazines, or other items, making it a form of storage furniture.
+The seat may have hinges and a lid, allowing the space inside to be used for storing linen, magazines, or other items, making it a form of storage furniture.
 The smaller version is usually placed near to an armchair or sofa as part of living room decor, or may be used as a fireside seat.

 Ottoman footstools are often sold as coordinating furniture with armchairs, sofas, or gliders.
 Other names for this piece of furniture include footstool, hassock, and pouf[fe].

 History

 The ottoman traces its roots to furnishing practices in the Ottoman Empire in modern-day Turkey, where it was the central piece of residential seating, generally designed as a low wooden platform intended to be piled with cushions.
 It was first developed as sectional furniture that wrapped around three walls of a room, before evolving into smaller versions that fit into the corner of a room or circular padded seats surrounding a column or pole in a public room.